Brookie Cookies

 By: Aimee

 If you can't choose between Chocolate Chip Cookies and Brownies, these Brookie Cookies are the answer!
-Soft baked brownie cookies with the perfect texture and flavor!
+Half the cookie is a soft baked brownie, half is chocolate chip.
+Chewy, easy, and delicious!

 Prep Time: 15 minutes